Navigraph/msfs-navigation-data-interface/README.md

    - Note that if you already have a `VCockpit` with `NO_TEXTURE` you can just add another `htmlgauge` to it, while making sure to increase the index

-4. **Optional**: Create a `Navigraph/config.json` file to assist with Sentry reports.
-This info will be reported to us should any error occur in the library.
-We will use this to directly reach out to you (the developer) for these errors.
+4. **Optional**: Create a `Navigraph/config.json` file to provide additional metadata at runtime.
+This info will be reported to us should any error occur in the library, enabling us to directly reach out to you (the developer) to help track down the issue.

-   - The file must look like
+   - The file must follow this format:

    ```json
    {